10. Explore the Causeway Coastal Route

 8. Take a food tour of Belfast

 Belfast's streets are lined with some of the most exciting places to eat on the island of Ireland, from the Michelin-starred delights of Ox and Eipic to the food mecca of St George's Market.
-For an inside track of the city's food scene, the folks at Taste and Tour will bring you through a smorgasboard of Belfast's top tastes on the award-winning Belfast Food Tour, with visits to producers, shops and restaurants.
+Get the inside track on the city's food scene – the folks at Taste and Tour will bring you through a smorgasbord of Belfast's top tastes on the award-winning Belfast Food Tour, with visits to producers, bars, shops and restaurants.

 7. Visit the Titanic Quarter